KelCodesStuff/KelCodesStuff/README.md

 💻&ensp; Throuout my career I've done iOS Development using Swift, SceneKit and Unity.
 I've built automation frameworks for mobile and web projects using XCTest, XCUITest, and Selenium.

-🕸&ensp; All of my projects can be found at
+🕸&ensp; All of my projects are available at

 🏫&ensp; I'm currently studying for the Unity Expert Programmer Certfication.